joreilly/PeopleInSpace/README.md

 ### Building
 You need to use at least Android Studio Flamingo (**note: Java 17 is now the minimum version required**).
 Requires Xcode 13.2 or later (due to use of new Swift 5.5 concurrency APIs).

-Open `PeopleInSpaceSwiftUI' for  iOS/watchOS/macOS projects.
+Open `PeopleInSpaceSwiftUI' for  iOS projects.

 To exercise (React based) web client run `./gradlew :web:browserDevelopmentRun`.